Reinforcement-Learning-Agents/flappybird/README.md

 Each training run saves its outputs to a dedicated directory called "algorithm_seedX" (for example ddqn_seed0), which contains all artifacts required for analysis, comparison, and reproducibility:
 - plots/: Generated figures, including evaluation curves (e.g., evaluation return vs environment steps) and other run-specific visualizations;
 - videos/: Optional recordings of the agent interacting with the environment using the learned policy, intended for qualitative inspection;
-- Model checkpoints (*.pt): Saved network weights, including the best-performing model observed during evaluation and the final model at the end of training;
+- Model checkpoints (*.pt): Saved  weights, including the best-performing model observed during evaluation and the final model at the end of training;
 - eval_scores.npy: NumPy array storing evaluation returns collected during periodic greedy evaluations;
 - eval_steps.npy: NumPy array storing the corresponding environment step counts for each evaluation;
 - metrics.csv: CSV file containing logged training and evaluation metrics used for post-hoc analysis and for generating aggregated comparison plots.